JulioAQuintana/FinalProject/README.md

 ### Dummy Data

-Up to this moment we have been working on Dummy Data stored in SQL-Postgres:
+Up to this moment we have been working on Dummy Data stored in SQL-Postgres, the elaboration of which is shown in "create_dummy_dataset.ipynb" within the "Data_Preparation" directory in this repository.

-## Machine Learning Module
+## Machine Learning Model

 ### Data Preparation